 - The Relatives

-We also have volunteer opportunities at our crisis shelter, The Relatives on East Boulevard in Charlotte.
+We also have volunteer opportunities at our youth crisis center, The Relatives, on East Boulevard in Charlotte.
 To inquire about opportunities there, visit The Relatives website or contact Spencer Guthery, Volunteer Engagement Officer.

 We currently have clerical volunteering opportunities in our Advancement, Day Treatment and Foster Care departments.
 Volunteer on our campus at 6220 Thermal Road, Charlotte, NC 28211.
 Are you looking for a place to employ your great computer, phone and customer services skills?
 Are you out of work and need to stay connected?
 This might just be the place for you.
 This is also a great opportunity for those interested in the field of social work or foster care.
-Tasks include answering the phones, data entry, filing, copying, scanning, grading tests, and mailing projects.
-There may also be opportunities for clerical volunteers at a variety of locations throughout our service regions in several NC counties.
+Tasks include data entry, filing, copying, scanning, grading tests, and mailing projects.
 Schedule is flexible and can be set to volunteer's preference.
 Click here for clerical volunteer application

 The Independent sector values volunteer time at $22.55/hour.
 At Alexander, we believe your contributions of time and talent are priceless!